AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

 Follow these steps to create your feature branch:

-1. Ensure your fork's `main` branch is up-to-date with the `AlexsLemonade/OpenScPCA-analysis` repository's main branch.
+1. (Optional) Ensure your fork's `main` branch is up-to-date with the `AlexsLemonade/OpenScPCA-analysis` repository's main branch.
     - Refer to [this documentation about how to keep your `main` branch in sync](STUB_LINK stay in sync).

-2. Open GitKraken and make sure you are on the `main` branch of your fork of `OpenScPCA-analysis`.
+2. Open GitKraken and make sure you are on the `main` branch of the upstream repository, `AlexsLemonade/OpenScPCA-analysis`.
-You can do this by checking the `main` box listed under the `Local` menu or double-clicking on the `main` branch in the branch graph.
+You can do this by double-clicking on the `main` branch in the branch graph with the ALSF logo.

 <figure markdown="span">
     ![Click button to checkout main](../../img/working-with-branches-1.png){width="600"}
 </figure>

-2.Create and checkout a new branch by right-clicking on the `main` branch (either under the `Local` menu or in the branch graph) and selecting `Create branch here`.
+2.Create and checkout a new branch by right-clicking on the `main` branch and selecting `Create branch here`.

 <figure markdown="span">
     ![Create branch](../../img/working-with-branches-2.png){width="600"}